mrshrbrmstr/AILiteracy/2026-02-09-dsc234-lessonplan.md

 # DSC 234 Inside the Machine: AI Literacy Lesson Plan
 ## Feb 9 - 12, 2026

-**Topic:** What is a Semantic Network, and what is/was its role in developing what we now call "large language models" or generative AI and/or natural language processing.
+**Topic:** What is a Semantic Network?
+Using that and similar approaches, how have so-called Large Language Models evolved?
+Just how bad *is* the training data and what human endeavors have built the precursors to today's LLMs?
+Humor Can Be So Subjective...

 ## Materials Needed:
 - Checklist and Other Guidelines for "What to Include in your Project Plan/Proposal"